wso2/wso2-qa-artifacts/products/wso2_DAS/product_features/data_aggregating/ML_CEP_extension_through_DAS/ReadMe.txt

 ======
 1.Add the event streams InputStream_1.0.0.json and PredictionStream1_1.0.0.json to path <das-home>/repository/deployment/server/eventstreams

-2.Add the event receiver ex: mlReceiver.xml to <das-home>/repository/deployment/server/eventreceiver
+2.Add the event receiver ex: receiver.xml to <das-home>/repository/deployment/server/eventreceiver

 3.Add the execution planner  ex: ExecutionPlan.siddhiql to <das-home>/repository/deployment/server/executionplans
 Note: update the path to the downloaded-ml-model based on your folder location

 /* Enter a unique ExecutionPlan */
-@Plan:name('ExecutionPlanML')
+@Plan:name('ExecutionPlan')

 @Plan:trace('true')